-These were fine up to a point, but the communication was largely one-way and was about issues that the government, civil society and church organizations thought and felt were important for the people.
-Two things were still missing: one was relevant and localized information on the issues that most affected and most concerned people in the region; the second was the opportunity to discuss and bring to public attention their concerns and perceptions.
+These were fine up to a point, but the communication was largely one-way and was about issues that the government, civil society and church organizations thought were important for the people.
+Two things were still missing: relevant and localized information on the issues that most affected and most concerned people in the region; and the opportunity to discuss and bring to public attention their concerns and perceptions.